opnuub/iac-riscv-cw-24/Michael.md

 ### 7.3 Testbench Development

-Developing comprehensive testbenches was a critical aspect of ensuring the correctness and reliability of our designs.
-I invested significant time in writing and refining testbenches for each component, simulating various scenarios to uncover potential issues.
-This process taught me the importance of thorough testing and validation in the development lifecycle.
+Developing comprehensive testbenches was an essential part of ensuring the correctness and reliability of our designs.
+I devoted significant effort to writing and refining testbenches for each component, meticulously simulating a wide range of scenarios to identify potential edge cases and subtle issues.
+Through this process, I gained a deeper appreciation for the critical role thorough testing and validation play in the development lifecycle, particularly in hardware design, where small errors can cascade into system-wide failures.

+This experience also emphasized the importance of understanding how individual submodules function and interact within the larger system.
+In a complex project like CPU design, where signals, control I/O, and hierarchical architecture create a high level of interdependence, having a clear grasp of each submodule’s behavior is vital.
+It taught me that success in such intricate designs hinges on balancing attention to detail at the module level with a comprehensive understanding of the overall system, ensuring all components work seamlessly together, saving more time and effort for the other collaboraters.

 ## Acknowledgement & Conclusion